Coronary Heart Disease

 Stress tests.
 Methods include treadmill or bicycle exercise stress tests (EST), and EST or pharmacologic stress tests combined with nuclear imaging or echocardiography.
 These tests may be used for CHD diagnosis, risk stratification, and prognosis, and they often help determine the advisability for cardiac catheterization and revascularization.

 EKG changes and symptoms (e.g., exertional chest pain) are monitored during stress tests, providing both determinants of CHD presence and severity and indications for test termination.
 Pharmacologic stress modalities are typically used when an exercise stress test is inappropriate or inconclusive.
-Pharmacologic stress agents include coronary vasodilators, such as dipyridamole and adenosine, and cardiac inotropes, such as dobutamine and (less commonly) arbutamine.
+Pharmacologic stress agents include coronary vasodilators, most commonly, regadenoson, and less often, dipyridamole and adenosine, and cardiac inotropes, such as dobutamine.

 Other Imaging Tests

-Intravascular ultrasound (IVUS).
-IVUS is highly sensitive to the presence and composition of coronary artery plaques.
-Its 3 major uses currently are to clarify the severity of stenoses identified on angiography, to characterize the composition of and degree of calcification within plaques, and to assess the deployment of coronary artery stents.
+Intravascular ultrasound.
+This method is highly sensitive to the presence and composition of coronary artery plaques.
+Its three major uses currently are to clarify the severity of stenosis identified on angiography, to characterize the composition of and degree of calcification within plaques, and to assess the deployment of coronary artery stents.

-Computed tomography (CT).
+Computed tomography (CT) and coronary artery calcium scoring (CAC).
 Coronary artery calcification (CAC) is correlated with CHD events.
 Multidetector CT accurately identifies and quantifies coronary artery calcification.
 This test has several applications in CHD, including diagnosis, disease distribution, risk stratification, prognosis, and treatment decisions.
 CAC scoring is a helpful screening method in specific patient populations but has limited value for low-risk, asymptomatic patients.
-In 2010, the American College of Cardiology/American Heart Association (ACC/AHA) suggested that screening for coronary artery disease by measurement of CAC is reasonable for CVD risk assessment in asymptomatic adults at Framingham intermediate risk (10%-20% 10-year risk).
+In 2010, the ACC/AHA suggested that screening for CHD by measurement of CAC is reasonable for CVD risk assessment in asymptomatic adults at Framingham intermediate risk (10-20%, 10-year risk).
 This screening is not recommended for patients at low or high risk.

 Coronary CT angiography (CCTA) uses intravenous contrast to obtain noninvasive coronary angiograms.
 Technical advances such as 64-slice scanners can produce angiograms that rival invasive coronary angiography.
 CCTA is not recommended as a general screening tool but may be useful in specific patient populations, such as those with equivocal stress test results or those who are unable to perform any type of stress test.
 This modality continues to have limitations, but the entire approach to CHD diagnosis and risk stratification may change as this technology advances.